![]() |

 the passengers to visit his shop to take photocopies.
 They came on their own to

-of photocopies!
+number of photocopies!
 Right!

 A four-lane highway was laid on the outskirts of the city

-four month ago.
+four months ago.
 It took the commuters to the bus stand without any traffic

-snarls as there was no railway track running across the highway.
+snarls, as there was no railway track running across the highway.
 This resulted

 in the decrease of people taking roads inside the city.
-The students, brokers
+The students, brokers,

 and families who usually visited his photocopier shop were not seen anywhere

-shifted their bases to the by-pass road junction.
-Those who were selling water
+some other hotels, had shifted their bases to the by-pass road junction.
+Those

-bottles and snacks shifted their shops to bus stand.
-Now the opening and
+who were selling water bottles and snacks shifted their shops to the bus stand.

-closing of railway gates looked a mere customary practice every day.
-There were
+Now the opening and closing of railway gates looked like a mere customary

-now no crowds of vehicles that used to wait on both sides of the railway gate.
+practice every day.
+There were now no crowds of vehicles that used to wait on

-Those who came there unaware of those developments went back immediately as
+both sides of the railway gate.
+Those who came there unaware of those

-they weren’t ready to wait there even a minute.
-Subramani’s ‘Mani Xerox’ and
+developments went back immediately as they weren’t ready to wait there even a

-some other shops stayed back as they didn’t have means to move away from there.
+didn’t have means to move away from there.
+A stubborn old man kept his shop

-A stubborn old man kept his shop open every day as his residence was very near
+open every day as his residence was very near to his shop.

 Subramani folded the newspaper and kept it in the drawer.
+He

 number of photocopies.
 He opened the machine’s lid, spread the application form

-of the slit below with mild shivers.
+came out of the slit below with mild shivers.
 If only the copies were taken

 continuously, the paper would then turn bright.
 He took three copies, counted